vaultdb/alchemy/src/main/cpp/pilot/test/phame/walkthrough.md

 **Partners**: all

-## Query Processing

-Step zero will be to add site_ids to all  `phame_demographic` and `phame_diagnosis` rows.
-I will likely just make this a standalone binary that reads in the secret shares for a given file, appends a `site_id` column to the schema, and writes the secret shares to a new file.
-This will be a good drop test for the schema of the shares,  and will get the data into a format that we can use for the rest of the study.

-*See the comments in the markdown for more on this.*

 ## JSON Study Parameters

 A study will need to be defined in a JSON file.
 This will include the following parameters: